bgp/stayrtr/README.md

 This was tested with a basic Squid proxy.
 The `User-Agent` header is passed in the CONNECT.

-You have to export the following two variables in order for GoRTR to use the proxy.
+You have to export the following two variables in order for StayRTR to use the proxy.

 ```
 export HTTP_PROXY=schema://host:port